 In addition to the roles set out above, given the size and scale of the Royal Wharf development, it was decided at our initial AGM to appoint building representatives for each building (or group of townhouses) within the development.

-The role of the building representatives is to work with the Resident Association's Committee and sub-committees to identify and resolve issues facing the residents of that building.
+Each building representative is a member of the Resident's Association and can work with the Resident Association's Committee and sub-committees to identify and resolve issues facing the residents of that building.

 You can view the current list of building representatives and learn how to report an issue to them by clicking on the link below.